MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ## Turn off document tracking features (public preview)

 By default, document tracking features are turned on for your tenant.
-To turn them off, such as for privacy requirements in your orgnization or region, set the **EnableTrackAndRevoke** value to **False**.
+To turn them off, such as for privacy requirements in your organization or region, set the **EnableTrackAndRevoke** value to **False**.

 Once turned off, document tracking data will not longer be available in your organization, and users will no longer see the [**Revoke**](revoke-access-user.md#revoke-access-from-microsoft-office-apps) menu option in their Office apps.